claudiospizzi/PSInvokeBuildHelper/README.md

 * **Invoke-BuildIsolated**
     Invoke a build by calling the Invoke-Build in an isolated process.

+* **Set-ModuleVersion**
+  Set the module version in the module manifest file, updates the changelog and triggers a git version tag.
+This can invoke a release build in the CI/CD pipeline.

 ### Configuration

 The following configuration is set by default or generated on the fly for the build system.
 An demo value is shown in this example for generated properties.
 Every configuration can be overwritten after importing the build script `InvokeBuildHelperTasks` in the `.build.ps1` scripts.

 ```powershell
 # Path to the module root folder (auto generated)